Section 1. Nonprofit and Cooperative Operation.

 Section 11.
 Accounting Systems and Reports.

 The accounts of the Association shall be established and maintained in such form, subject to any contractual obligations of the Association and other pertinent provisions of these By-Laws, as the Board of Directors may prescribe.
 The Manager of the Association shall provide the Board of Directors with a financial report at each regular monthly meeting of the Board.
 After the close of each fiscal year, the Board of Directors shall cause to be made by a qualified independent certified public accountant a full and complete audit of the accounts, books, and financial condition of the Association as of the end of such fiscal year.
 This audit report shall be available for examination by the members at the office of the Association during normal business hours.
+In addition, the Association shall conduct or cause to be conducted an annual audit of compliance with the Mississippi Broadband Enabling Act of 2019 (as amended), which audit shall be made publicly available.

 Section 12.
 Disposition of Revenues: Capital.